51m0n397/IoT2020Course/README.md

-## Part 2: RiotOS environmental station
+## Part 2: RiotOS MQTT-SN environmental station
 In this second part the python script is replaced by a program for RiotOS, an operating system for embedded devices, running on the emulated "native" board.

 ### Architecture